A Layered Space: The Closet & The Bedroom

 We were 4 months away from celebrating our 16th wedding anniversary.
 We both had turned 40 within that year.
 I, just 12 days prior.
 I came home from work on a Monday with groceries to the most hurtful news anyone could receive.
 He left shortly after to never sleep in our bed again.
 He kept his key, as we were now splitting the mortgage.
 It took months for the paperwork to finalize.
 In the meantime, he would enter while I was at my day job, allegedly to gather items and see the dogs.
 On a Thursday, after my workday had ended, I returned home to find the most jarring scene.
 The closet, in which we shared together for most of our lives, was suddenly half empty.
 Hangers dangled like a harrowing wind chime displaying the void.
 The pain I felt was now visual.
 It was gut wrenching; my whole identity questioned.

 I was left.

 I was a 40 year old cliché.
-A rom-comm, except it was tragic and I was cast as the lead.

 In the months that followed, I took that visual and recreated it.
 This is a symbol of loss.

 I was abandoned by friends and embraced by others.
 My tribe showed up.
 They lifted me and encouraged my expression.
 I held the story close, in secret, not wanting to be judged by acquaintances or colleagues.
 I was ashamed.
 Hurricane Harvey hit that August.
 Dear friends and neighbors lost everything.
 I couldn’t talk about my petty loss.